-enroll in this course late will still be required to submit this
+Students who enrol in this course late will still be required to

-It is strongly urged for all CS492 students to complete enrollment by May 10.
+It is strongly urged for all CS492 students to complete enrolment by January 16.

 Academic Integrity: In order to

 maintain a culture of academic integrity, members of the